marienz/nix-doom-emacs-unstraightened/README.md

   determine packages to install and to determine package dependencies for packages not in emacs-overlay.
 Especially the latter is slow.

-  - The dependency data probably gets garbage-collected, making subsequent evaluation slow even if nothing changed.
-I intend to make the installed packages depend on this data to work around this, but I have not implemented it yet.

 - Doom (currently) [does not native-compile ahead of time](https://github.com/doomemacs/doomemacs/issues/6811), but Unstraightened (or nixpkgs, really), does.